dezem/SAK/SAK_64bit/liesmich_readme.txt

 - Patch NSP
 - Split NSP
 - Convert NSP to XCI
+- Extracting Switch savegames which you have copied from your User partition
 - Format the SD card in FAT32

 *** Generally: